Clash Royale's '30 Seconds Left' Makes Players the Story Engine

 Alongside the films, players were invited to submit their own "30 Seconds Left" moments for future adaptation.

-More than 1,200 submissions were received, with five finalists now in public voting.
+More than 1,200 submissions came in, with five finalists now in public voting.

 The top three will be produced as new animated shorts to keep the campaign alive for future iterations.